Top JavaScript libraries for converting HTML to PDF

 The end result will look like what’s shown below.

-2. Convert HTML to PDF using pdfmake
+2. JavaScript PDF generation using pdfmake

 The pdfmake library generates PDF documents directly in the browser.
 It uses a layout and style configuration defined in a JSON-like structure within JavaScript, leveraging pdfkit under the hood for PDF generation.